 - Parents have time to spend together – this is the best time to work on having a loving marriage – just spending time together is important!
 Don’t neglect this part of the homeschool routine.

-- A Christian homeschool friend once said to me that her Dad always used to say to her, ‘The best way I can love you kids is to love your mother first.’
-Similarly, the best ways moms can love their kids is to love their husbands first.
+- A Christian homeschool friend once said to me that her Dad always used to say to her, ‘The best way I can love you, kids, is to love your mother first.’
+Similarly, the best way moms can love their kids is to love their husbands first.

 - The end of the day is the ideal time to review life, family, marriages, and routines as both you and your spouse will be present.

 A Note on Lesson Lengths

 Some think lessons, where students sit and listen to people talk, such as lectures, should be only 20 minutes long (although interactive lessons can be longer).